ricmonteiro/imofind/README.md

 The final output is a csv with all the links for the ouliers.

-To get the csv, open the directory where the files are located and type in the terminal:
+To get the final csv with the "hot" links, open the directory where the files are located and type in the terminal:

 $ python3 data_fetch.py or $ python3 data_fetch.py